Robust direction-dependent gain-calibration of beam-modelling errors far from the target field

-In conclusion, beam modelling for phased-array stations such as those of LOFAR, NenuFAR, MWA (where we consider a tile to be a station) and the upcoming SKA remains a challenging endeavour due to changes in the beam shapes as a function of pointing, time (due to rotation of the Earth), and observing frequency, as well as additional temporal changes due to the behaviour of the telescope due to degrading hardware and weather.
-The upcoming SKA-Low array will have a higher sensitivity than the current generation of instruments, and likely also a more complex antenna beam.
-Therefore, beam effects such as those present for LOFAR-HBA stations will similarly affect SKA.
-Furthermore, SKA-Low's higher sensitivity may cause far-field sources currently below the noise to appear on the data.
-Therefore, applying DD-gain calibration methods that are robust against beam-modelling errors in the distant sidelobes and nulls are necessary to use radio telescopes to their full capabilities.
+In conclusion, beam modelling for phased-array stations such as those of LOFAR, NenuFAR, MWA (where we consider a tile to be a station) and the upcoming SKA-Low remains a challenging endeavour due to changes in the beam shapes as a function of pointing, time (due to rotation of the Earth), and observing frequency, as well as additional temporal changes due to the behaviour of the telescope due to degrading hardware and weather.
+The SKA-Low array, for example, will have a higher sensitivity than the current generation of instruments, and likely also have a more complex antenna beam.
+Therefore, beam effects such as those present for LOFAR-HBA stations will similarly affect SKA-Low.
+Furthermore, SKA-Low's higher sensitivity may cause far-field sources currently below the noise to appear in the data.
+Therefore, applying DD-gain calibration methods that are robust against often unavoidable beam-modelling errors in the distant sidelobes and nulls are necessary to use phased-array telescopes to their full capabilities.